Flexible Spending Accounts

-Any money in excess of the $500 rollover limit not used for allowable expenses within the 2019 calendar year will be forfeited and will not be refunded.
+Any money in excess of the $610 rollover limit not used for allowable expenses within the 2023 calendar year will be forfeited and will not be refunded.
 Do not assume all expenses are covered.
-Note: You have until March 31, 2020 to submit receipts for reimbursement.
-But the expenses must occur in 2019.
+Note: For 2023 expenses you have until March 31, 2024 to submit receipts for reimbursement.
+But the expenses must occur in 2023.

-Beginning in 2020, Loyola will allow 2019 Health Care FSA and Limited FSA participants to carry over up to $500 of any amount remaining unused as of the end of the year (2019) to the following year (2020).
-Please visit the IRS website to learn more
+Loyola will allow 2023 Health Care FSA and Limited FSA participants to carry over up to $610 of any amount remaining unused as of the end of this year (2023) to next year (2024).
+Please visit the IRS website to learn more.

 Enroll Every Year

-All flexible spending accounts require re-enrollment every year during Open Enrollment in November.
+All flexible spending accounts require re-enrollment every year during Open Enrollment in the fall.
 Your current election does not automatically carry over from one year to the next.

 Manage Your Account